IndranilSaha09/neocortexapi/source/MySEProject/readme.md

 - Class 2 (Probability ≈ 0.2900) - Second-highest weight.
 - Class 1 (Probability ≈ 0.1585) - Lowest weight.

+The Softmax-based classification for the unclassified set, with corresponding probabilities, is as follows:

+Predicted Class: Class 3
+Probability: Approximately 0.5515

+Second Predicted Class: Class 2
+Probability: Approximately 0.2900

+Third Predicted Class: Class 1
+Probability: Approximately 0.1585

+This outcome indicates that, according to the Softmax-weighted mechanism, the unclassified set is most likely associated with Class 3, followed by Class 2 and then Class 1.
+The probabilities represent the model's confidence in each classification based on the calculated Softmax weights.

 ## Architecture of KNN Classifier: